giathub/jianchao-li.github.io/Readme.md

-# My blog
+# Jianchao's Blog

-This is my blog, uses [Jekyll](http://jekyllrb.com/).
-I was tired of bloated, slow Wordpress that locked up all my content.
+This is the repository for [my blog](https://jianchao-li.github.io).